9 steps to take if your IT systems are under attack

 Once all of the above is done, remember to install, update, and run antivirus software on all devices too.

-Only when you have carried out the steps above should you reconnect to your network.
-If you jump straight to ‘reconnect’, you risk reinfecting your systems and undoing all your hard work.
+You should only reconnect to your network once you have carried out the steps above in full.
+If you jump straight to reconnect, you risk reinfecting your systems and undoing all your hard work.

 Remain vigilant

-The NCSC website carries plenty more advice on the subject in more detail, including its helpful document 'Technical Approaches to Uncovering and Remediating Malicious Activity'.
+Keep an eye on the NCSC website, too, as it carries plenty more advice, including its helpful document 'Technical Approaches to Uncovering and Remediating Malicious Activity'.

 More on CyberGlos